Timeline infographics are one of the best ways to make complex information more interesting, digestible and easier to follow.

 By repeating the exact same rounded box throughout the design, we create a satisfying sense of rhythm that makes our design easier to understand.
 This technique is key for elevating particularly simple designs like this one:

-Pro Tip: If you’re someone who doesn’t have time to mess around with expensive design tools or you just want to make sure all your designs strictly follow your branding, utilizing Brand Kit will make that part a breeze.
+Pro Tip: If you’re someone who doesn’t have time to mess around with expensive design software or you just want to make sure all your designs strictly follow your branding, utilizing Brand Kit will make that part a breeze.

 Step 6: Download and share your timeline infographic template